wolfy-42/simu-symphony/README.md

-# SIMU - Simulation Environment for FPGA
+# FPGA simulation framework Symphony
 As a design services company, at [Fidus](http://fidus.com/) we have to be able to quickly simulate our FPGA, independent of the underlying OS, simulation tool or FPGA vendor.
 - short setup time and learning curve, because we don't like wasting time
 - sticking to simple language constructs for fast ramp-up